Raetia Curiensis: History

 In 537 King Vitiges had to cede the northern lands up to Lake Constance to the Frankish king Theudebert I in turn for his support in the Gothic War against the Byzantine Empire.
 Shortly afterwards, by 548, Theudebert expanded his rule over all the Churraetia lands, which finally lost the direct connection to Italy.
 Nevertheless, though there are only very limited historical sources for the following Merovingian period, the commercial ties with the Italian Kingdom of the Lombards south of the Alps remained vital.
 It also seems likely that the bishops of Chur still remained in charge as de facto rulers of what was now a remote province on the outer margins of the Frankish kingdom, until in the 740s the Carolingian campaigns against the likewise de facto independent duchy of Alemannia re-attached it to the realm.
 Several ecclesiastical and secular offices were held by members of the Victorid dynasty.
 In the mid-8th century a surviving Lex Romana Curiensis, a "Roman Law of Chur", was an abbreviated epitome of the Breviary of Alaric.

 After the death of the last Victorid bishop Tello of Chur in 765, King Charlemagne took the occasion to issue a document of protection declaring Tello's successors his vassals.
 From the 770s onwards, Charlemagne appointed the bishops of Chur himself, increasing Frankish control over the territory.
 Upon the death of Bishop Remedius in 806 or 807, he legislated a division between episcopal and comital property (divisio inter episcopatum et comitatum), ending the de facto secular rule of the Chur bishops.
 He appointed Hunfried I comes curiensis (or Reciarum comes), ruling over a vast Imperial demesne.
-The ecclesiastical and secular claims to power remained a source of contention.
+The ecclesiastical (episcopal) and secular (comital) claims to power remained a source of contention.

 With Churraetia as a power base, the Hunfriding heirs were able to gather enough power that Count Burchard II was able to proclaim himself a duke of Swabia in 917.
 At the same time, the former Raetia province was absorbed into the re-established Swabian stem duchy.
 For this reason, Churraetia remained nominally part of Swabia and by extension of the Holy Roman Empire even though it had not historically been part of Alemannia.
 Chur suffered several invasions in the 10th century, by the Magyars in 925/6, and by the Saracens in 940 and 954.